kyma-incubator/examples/dapr/dapr-with-istio/README.md

 ## Goal
 - Create a sample application, using dapr for inter-cluster communication
 - Use darp mTLS for dapr related communication (clients to control plane, client to client)
-- Expose the application using Istio mechanisms
+- Expose the application using kyma API Gateway
 - Use Istio mTLS for istio related communication (user to gateway, gateway to service)

 ## Requirements